 Save taxes by shifting income

-You may give up to $15,000 of cash or other property in 2018 to each of any number of individuals annually without federal gift tax.
+You may give up to $15,000 of cash or other property to each of any number of individuals annually without federal gift tax.
 Married couples that agree to "split" their gifts can give $30,000 per recipient annually.

 Tax-deferred retirement savings plan